samuelytics/megatrail_project/README.md

 # Current efforts

-1. Compare community-size- and resolution- based methods of partitioning in terms of utility and metrics.
+1. Discuss relative utility of different methods of community partitioning with people who have a better grasp of the city of Chicago.
-2. Determine consistency of nodes as a measure of distance (ie, how certain can we be that there are X number of nodes in a mile; this can help with additional metric down the line).
+2. Determine consistency of nodes as a measure of distance (ie, how certain can we be that there are X number of nodes in a mile; this can help with additional metrics down the line).
 3. Reconfigure metrics, particularly regarding bridge intersections.
 4. Consider city- or town-based metrics as well, such as "proportion of town that's in a community" or "number of towns in a community."
 Could extend to neighborhood-based
 5. Work with OSM community to get better mapping of area sidewalks and bike trails.